OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/inline-image-sync-behaviour.md

 </p>

-* Between entity and entity storage combination systems, if an inline image/ file is added to the entity, upon synchronization by OpsHub Integration Manager as shown in the above image, it will be similar to the way image/ file is added to the source end system entity, i.e., it will be added on inline field/ comment and also as an attachment on the entity.
+* Between entity and entity storage combination systems, if an inline image/ file is added to the entity, upon synchronization by <code class="expression">space.vars.SITENAME</code> as shown in the above image, it will be similar to the way image/ file is added to the source end system entity, i.e., it will be added on inline field/ comment and also as an attachment on the entity.
-  * Due to the entity storage system's behavior of auto-adding the image/ file as an attachment to the entity regardless of whether attachment synchronization is enabled/ disabled in mapping.
-OpsHub Integration Manager will also add the attachment on the entity to synchronize the image/ file.
+  * Due to the entity storage system's behavior of auto-adding the image/ file as an attachment to the entity regardless of whether attachment synchronization is enabled/ disabled in mapping. <code class="expression">space.vars.SITENAME</code> will also add the attachment on the entity to synchronize the image/ file.

 ## Server/ Base64 Storage and Entity System Combinations

 ![](../assets/Server_to_entity_inline.png)

-* Between server/ base64 and entity storage combination systems, if an inline image/ file is added to the entity, upon synchronization by OpsHub Integration Manager above shown image will be the way image/ file will be added to the entity.
+* Between server/ base64 and entity storage combination systems, if an inline image/ file is added to the entity, upon synchronization by <code class="expression">space.vars.SITENAME</code> above shown image will be the way image/ file will be added to the entity.
-  * When the entity storage system is the target, OpsHub Integration Manager will auto-add the image/ file as an attachment to the entity.
+  * When the entity storage system is the target, <code class="expression">space.vars.SITENAME</code> will auto-add the image/ file as an attachment to the entity.
-  * When server/ base64 storage system is the target, OpsHub Integration Manager will not auto-add the image/ file as an attachment to an entity.
+  * When server/ base64 storage system is the target, <code class="expression">space.vars.SITENAME</code> will not auto-add the image/ file as an attachment to an entity.
 It will only be added in the rich text field/ comment.
   * View parity between these storage combinations will be due to end-system behavior differences.

 # Image/ File Synchronization Behavior with Text Fields/ Comments